gatsbyjs/gatsby/docs/blog/2020-08-04-GH-Community-Permissions-Changes-GatsbyJS/index.md

 **If you have any questions or concerns, please do not hesitate to reach out to us on [Twitter](https://twitter.com/AskGatsbyJS), [Discord](https://gatsby.dev/discord), and [GitHub](https://github.com/gatsbyjs/gatsby).**

-All of that said, we didn't want to take anything away without offering new ways for our amazing contributors to be appeciated and recognized.
-So we have some exciting new plans and opportunities for the community to announce!
+All of that said, we didn't want to take anything away without offering new ways for our amazing contributors to be recognized and appreciated.
+So we have some exciting new plans and opportunities for the community to announce.

 ## What's next for the community?